 In April, OpenAIRE is also planning to launch a COVID-19 Gateway which will gather all COVID-19 research outputs into one place, from the Zenodo repository, the OpenAIRE portal and many other global, trusted COVID-19 sources as these emerge during the crisis.

-EIFL also participates in a new Research Data Alliance COVID-19 Working Group (rd-alliance.org/groups/rda-covid19) that will clearly define guidelines on data sharing and reuse under the present COVID-19 circumstances to help researchers follow best practices to maximize the efficiency of their work.
-The first draft of the guidelines have been released for comment.
+EIFL also participates in the Research Data Alliance COVID-19 Working Group that is defining guidelines on data sharing and reuse under the present COVID-19 circumstances to help researchers follow best practices to maximize the efficiency of their work.

 In addition, the pandemic raises important issues related to copyright.
 For example, the ability to text and data mine copyrighted content (to help in the search for medical treatments, for example), and the unprecedented shift to online teaching and learning can all be helped, or hindered, by copyright laws.